 Trustee has not nominated a beneficiary

-Where there is no nominated beneficiary, the trustee of an absentee discretionary trust will be liable for land tax at the land tax surcharge rates for absentee trusts.
+Where there is no nominated beneficiary in place, the trustee of an absentee discretionary trust will be liable for land tax on the trust land at the land tax surcharge rates for absentee trusts.

-Zulu Pty Ltd is trustee of the Zulu Family Trust, which is a discretionary trust, and it owns taxable land in Victoria.
+Zulu Pty Ltd is trustee of the Zulu Family Trust, which is a discretionary trust that owns taxable land in Victoria.
 The land was acquired in 2012 and therefore Zulu Pty Ltd is not able to nominate a beneficiary.
-Therefore, the trust land will be liable to the trust surcharge rate of land tax.

-The taxable value of the land held under the Zulu Family Trust is $600,000.
-The land tax payable by Zulu Pty Ltd is assessed at the surcharge rates of land tax for absentee trusts.
+Therefore, the land tax payable by Zulu Pty Ltd is assessed at the trust surcharge rate of land tax for absentee trusts.

 Trustee has nominated a beneficiary